Aaron-Akhtar/Pollyware/README.md

 # Pollyware
 Pollyware is a piece of malware I developed for the purpose of giving the malware controller the ability to get the system information for that specific machine.

+Command and Control will be released once I create it.